 Attn: Frankie Crescioni-Santoni

-Please note that incomplete applications will not be reviewed.
+- Please note that incomplete applications will not be considered.

 Proposals will be evaluated according to the following criteria:

 - Quality of work as demonstrated by the visual documentation submitted.

 - Coherence in the exhibition concept and themes as described in the artist’s statement.

 - Innovation and relevance to our mission.

 - Installation feasibility and cost and labor considerations.